-C. Using the ePlanning portal for further streamlined processing
+C. Using the e-Planning portal for further streamlined processing

-- The NSW Government is rolling out a new ePlanning Digital Service to enable businesses to apply and councils to receive and determine outdoor dining applications via the NSW Planning Portal.
-Councils will be able to use this digital service to refer applications to L&GNSW, NSW Police and TFNSW - Roads and Maritime for their input. - For further information about how to have your Council onboarded to this function of ePlanning, contact the ePlanning Support team at eplanning.support@planning.nsw. gov.au
+- The NSW Government has rolled out a new e-Planning Digital Service to enable businesses to apply and councils to receive and determine outdoor dining applications via the NSW Planning Portal.
+Councils can use this digital service to refer applications to L&GNSW, NSW Police and TfNSW -for their input. - For further information about how to have your Council onboarded to this function of e-Planning, contact the e-Planning Support team at e-Planning.support@planning.nsw. gov.au